ResearchComputing/Documentation/docs/compute/rclone.md

-## Using _rclone_ to back up a local directory to PetaLibrary
+## Backing up local data to PetaLibrary with Rclone

-This is a guide to making a backup of a local directory on your laptop or lab server to a PetaLibrary allocation.
-The method employs the software _rclone_, which is available for many architectures.
+This guide details the process of making a backup for local data on your laptop or lab server to a PetaLibrary allocation.
+The method employs the software _Rclone_, which is available for many architectures.
 While the following tutorial is tailored for a MacOS user, the general steps to follow are the same and are relevant for Windows and Linux users too.

 ### Generate public/private keypair on login.rc.colorado.edu